jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 #import <Foundation/Foundation.h>
 #import <Cocoa/Cocoa.h>
-#import <General/AppKit/General/AppKit.h>
+#import <AppKit/AppKit.h>

 Which would seem fine, but there are many errors with this for some reason.
 For each of the three, I get a whole set of warnings like this:

 iTunesDBParser.h:13: warning: could not use precompiled header '/System/Library/Frameworks/Foundation.framework/Headers/Foundation-gcc3.p', because:

-iTunesDBParser.h:13: warning: 'Foundation/General/NSObjCRuntime.h' has different date than in precomp
+iTunesDBParser.h:13: warning: 'Foundation/NSObjCRuntime.h' has different date than in precomp

-iTunesDBParser.h:13: warning: 'Foundation/General/NSArchiver.h' has different date than in precomp
+iTunesDBParser.h:13: warning: 'Foundation/NSArchiver.h' has different date than in precomp

-iTunesDBParser.h:13: warning: 'Foundation/General/NSCoder.h' has different date than in precomp
+iTunesDBParser.h:13: warning: 'Foundation/NSCoder.h' has different date than in precomp

-iTunesDBParser.h:13: warning: 'Foundation/General/NSObject.h' has different date than in precomp
+iTunesDBParser.h:13: warning: 'Foundation/NSObject.h' has different date than in precomp

 iTunesDBParser.h:13: warning:   and others...

 What is up with that?
-And that slew of warnings comes in three times for each of Foundation, Cocoa, and General/AppKit.
+And that slew of warnings comes in three times for each of Foundation, Cocoa, and AppKit.
 Other than that, no other warnings.

 -scott